Data-driven root-cause analysis for distributed system anomalies: Results and discussions

 \subsection{Anomaly in pattern(s)}

 \textbf{Dataset:} Anomaly in pattern(s) is defined as the change of one or more causal relationship, while defining anomaly, this translates to a changed/switched pattern in the context of STPN.
-A 5-node system is defined and shown in Fig.~\ref{figMultimodes} including six different nominal modes.
-Cycles ($1\to2\to5\to1$, $1\to2\to3\to1$, $2\to3\to2$) and loops ($4\to4$) are included in the models.
-The graphical models are applied to simulate multiple nominal modes.
+A 5-node system is defined including six different nominal modes.
 Anomalies are simulated by breaking specific patterns in the graph; 30 cases are formed including 5 cases in one failed pattern, 10 cases in two failed patterns, 10 cases in three failed patterns, and 5 cases in four failed patterns.
 Multivariate time series data (denoted as \texttt{dataset1}) are generated using VAR process that follows the causality definition in the graphical models.

 \textbf{Performance Evaluation:} Root-cause identification performances of $S^3$ and $A^3$ methods are evaluated using \texttt{dataset1}.
-The accuracy metric used here is a pattern-by-pattern comparison (both anomalous and nominal) between the prediction and the ground truth labels.
-Formally, we define the accuracy metric $\alpha_1$ as:

-where $T_{ij}$ denotes the ground truth state (nominal/anomalous) of the $j^{th}$ pattern of the $i^{th}$ test sample.
-Similarly, $P_{ij}$ is the corresponding predicted state using the root-cause analysis approach. $\boldsymbol{\chi_1(\cdot)}$ is the indicator function that returns the value 1 if the expression within the function is true.
-In the denominator, $m$ is the number of test samples and $n^{2}$ is the number of patterns.
-With the above metric, results of $S^3$ method and $A^3$ method are listed in Table~\ref{tabAccu}.
+Recall, precision and F-measure are evaluated with the definitions in ~\cite{fawcett2006introduction}.